-To be considered Planned Community Development, an applicant must document the following about a community plan or initiative:
+To be considered Planned Community Development, an applicant must provide a narrative and backup documentation.
+The narrative must address the items below and include page numbers to directly where the information is located in the documentation.
+The applicant must document the following about a community plan or initiative:

 - The local community is actively working on implementation steps identified in the plan, or the plan includes a timeline of implementation activities that runs past the date when the Minnesota Housing Board of Directors would make its initial commitment decision regarding the funding request.
-Plans that have been superseded by more current plans do not qualify. - Geographic boundaries of a targeted geographic area are identified by the plan or initiative.
+Plans that have been superseded by more current plans do not qualify. - This includes a list of various stakeholders.
+The milestones or steps completed, planned or underway, including key dates and stakeholders. - Geographic boundaries of a targeted geographic area are identified by the plan or initiative.
 Qualifying plans in small communities may encompass the entire geography of the community or region, although the plan's targeted geographic area should be a subset of the community or region. - 3.
-The plan or initiative responds to a crisis or opportunity and pursues community, economic, educational or transit oriented development objectives for the target geography, aimed at creating a more vibrant, livable, sustainable and equitable community or, reversing historic underinvestment or decline in the area.

-- 4. The plan or initiative includes the rehabilitation or production of affordable housing as a key strategy to meet identified objectives. - 5.
+The plan or initiative responds to a crisis or opportunity pursuing various community, economic, educational or transit oriented development objectives for the target geography, aimed at creating a more vibrant, livable, sustainable and equitable community or, reversing historic underinvestment or decline in the area. - 4.
+The plan or initiative includes the rehabilitation or production of affordable housing as a key strategy to meet identified objectives. - 5.
 The plan or initiative identifies specific activities and investments by which the local community is pursuing and implementing the objectives.
+This includes key investment, in-kind or other financial commitments that have been made, or pending, including dates.

 A qualifying plan can be created and approved by a wide variety of public and private local community development partners such as cities, counties, private foundations and public housing authorities.
 Plans local entities are required to produce, such as comprehensive plans in the Seven County Metropolitan Area, are not by themselves considered evidence of Planned Community Development.
 In addition to submission of evidence of Planned Community Development, evidence must be provided that a specific project contributes to the goals of the plan.
-The evidence must come from an appropriate representative of the city or town that represents the geographic area in which the project would be located.
-The evidence must be in the form of a letter or resolution which identifies the plan and its consistency with local goals.